GenesysGo/docs-shadow-cloud/operate/node-faq.md

 Instead, **you need to have 100 SHDW at minimum across all wallets that are verified with the Discord verification system in order to maintain your verified status and therefore your place in the network.
 This SHDW may be staked without causing issue to your eligibility!**

+### Q: Why might my rewards and leaderboard position not align with my expectations based on uptime?

+A: Here are some key points to consider:

+1. **Cumulative Uptime vs. Streaks**:
+   Uptime is measured and reported cumulatively on the leaderboard "uptime" column, not as a continuous streak.
+This means that your uptime is published as an accumulating total, regardless of interruptions or moments went you were or were not earning.
+Frequent disconnections can affect your position in the queue and subsequently your potential rewards, and this resulting non-earning downtime is not published at this time.

+2. **Queue Dynamics**:
+   After 30 minutes of being offline, your node is marked as down.
+If your node goes offline and then comes back online, it's placed at the end of the queue, even if you previously had significant uptime and were near the top.
+If you node is in the queue, it will get moved to the back of the queue if fails to maintain uptime after 30 minutes.
+This "back of the line" mechanic is designed to incentivize consistent uptime and can lead to changes in the leaderboard that may not immediately seem intuitive.

+3. **Verification Timing**:
+   The time at which you completed your Discord verification can also impact your rewards.
+If you were accruing uptime before verifying, that time may not count towards your rewards until after the verification process is completed.

+4. **Local Conditions and Network Behavior**:
+   Local network conditions and hardware performance can affect your node's ability to stay online and perform syncs.
+This variability is part of operating in a decentralized network and can lead to differences in uptime and rewards among operators.

+5. **Calculations on a testnet**:
+   Earnings are calculating on a pre-production testnet and therefore are subject to errors.
+Testnets often behave in unpredictable ways, and since the data that drives rewards come directly from the ledger of the testnet itself there will be instances of errors, corrections, and learnings which everyone should calibrate their expectations around.
+Rewards are not blindly based on uptime, and there is wide dynamism within the testnet's reported uptime as hundreds of operators are constantly going on and offline.

+6. **Leaderboard Updates**:
+   The public dashboard updates every 30 minutes, so there can be a delay in reflecting the most current status of your shdwNode.
+Additionally, the leaderboard may not provide granular details on how your uptime has impacted your position due to the scope of Testnet 2.

+7. **Log Verbosity and Improvements**:
+   We are working on improving log verbosity to make uptime tracking more intuitive.
+As we refine our systems, the transparency and understanding of the leaderboard mechanics will improve.

+In short, the leaderboard is influenced by a combination of cumulative uptime, queue mechanics, verification timing, local conditions, and reward calculations.
+These factors can lead to discrepancies between your perceived uptime and the rewards earned.
+We encourage operators to adjust their expectations in awareness of typical testnet environments and to focus on maintaining consistent uptime, promptly addressing any disconnections, and ensuring that they are fully verified to optimize their position and potential rewards.

 ### **Q: What are common issues with locating and importing my private key?**

 * **Incorrect Format Error:** If you receive an "incorrect format" error when pasting the private key, ensure that you're copying the key correctly without any additional characters or line breaks.
 The key should be a continuous string without brackets, commas, or percentage symbols.